Perry-Institute/ReefShape/README.md

+# Reefshape: A System for the Efficient Collection and Automated Processing of Time-Series Underwater Photogrammetry Data for Benthic Habitat Monitoring

 <p align="center">
   <img src="https://www.dropbox.com/scl/fi/6r2nx382dr8nzp1sjswb6/Reefshape.png?rlkey=nwfnmovaa2g2rihrmiko9jkan&raw=1" alt="ReefShape Logo" width="400"/>
 </p>

 <b>NEW (JUNE 2025): ✨Introducing ReefShape v1.2!✨ The new version contains a number of improvements to functionality and some bug fixes.
 It also comes with installer files for Windows and Mac to make it easier to get ReefShape up and running.
 [See the full changelog here.](CHANGELOG.md)</b>

 ReefShape is a methodology for underwater photogrammetry or Large-Area Imaging developed specifically for coral reef monitoring.
 This GitHub repository acts as a landing page for ReefShape, and includes instructional materials on the methodology, sample files, and processing scripts.
 The key feature or ReefShape is <b>robust, automated photogrammetry data processing</b> using our custom pipeline that's driven by python scripts for the efficient processing of georeferenced, time-series coral reef photomosaics using Agisoft Metashape Professional.
 ReefShape was created by Will Greene and Sam Marshall at the <a href="https://www.perryinstitute.org/">Perry Institute for Marine Science</a>.

+### ReefShape Publication
+The ReefShape method has been peer-reviewed and is published open-access in the Journal of Visualized Experiments.
+Check out the publication <a href="https://dx.doi.org/10.3791/67343">here</a>.
+The article includes a comprehensive protocol section with all instructions needed to make use of ReefShape.
+Alongside it is a 14 minute video explaining the protocol.
+Reading the JoVE article is the best place to start to understand what ReefShape is and how to use it.

-We are in the process of publishing this method in a peer-reviewed journal.
-In the interim, we have put together a white paper designed to more fully explain the entire process, from data collection through data analysis.
+Additionally, we have put together a white paper designed to more fully explain the entire process, from data collection through data analysis.
 Please find the <a href="https://docs.google.com/document/d/e/2PACX-1vQRazKwhYxGvmL2b0kGN1Nq9on1qL7MEkPXuC5SPvZqiAmmCvN_ShBfYB7Rc4fBbpEiHhQ5WzZkLUA5/pub">ReefShape white paper</a> here.

 ### ReefShape Webinar
 [![Webinar Thumbnail](https://www.dropbox.com/scl/fi/fqazzf3t70hdx24sebdec/ReefShape-Webinar-Thumbnail.jpg?rlkey=1fx81abbdsc11mocxg7bu7438&raw=1)](http://www.youtube.com/watch?v=N4yzl1FFQcE "ReefShape Webinar")